10 Celebrities Who Support Native American Rights

 By Chiara Spagnoli Gabardi

-It’s a sad reality that history books not only neglect to tell the real story of the indigenous people of the Americas; they also downright lie.
+It’s a sad reality that history books not only neglect to tell the real story of the indigenous people of the Americas.
+In fact, they also downright lie.

-The true story is that after they had saved the Europeans from starving to death, in the predawn hours, the sleeping Indians were surrounded by English and Dutch mercenaries and were shot, clubbed to death, or burned alive in their homes.
+The true story is that after they had saved the Europeans from starving to death, the Europeans killed them.
+Yep, it’s true.
+In the predawn hours, the sleeping Indians were surrounded by English and Dutch mercenaries.
+They were then shot, clubbed to death, or burned alive in their homes.

-On that same day, the Massachusetts Colony Governor, John Winthrop, proclaimed a ‘Thanksgiving’ to celebrate the safe return of all colonial volunteers, who had by then massacred 700 Pequot Indians.
+On that same day, the Massachusetts Colony Governor, John Winthrop, proclaimed a ‘Thanksgiving’ to celebrate the safe return of all colonial volunteers.
+Those same ‘volunteers’ who had by then massacred 700 Pequot Indians.

-There can be no arguing against the reality that Europeans have brought a very dark history to the Americas, one involving genocide, theft and environmental destruction.
-But the damage we have done is not just hiding in the past: still today, treaties made with the Natives are continuously broken by the ‘white men’ (namely, CEOs of major corporations) who continuously encroach on was has been legislated as Native territory, especially if any natural resources are found there.
+There can be no arguing against the reality that Europeans have brought a very dark history to the Americas.
+A history involving genocide, theft and environmental destruction.
+But the damage we have done is not just hiding in the past.
+Still today, treaties made with the Natives are continuously broken by the ‘white men’ (namely, CEOs of major corporations) who continuously encroach on was has been legislated as Native territory, especially if any natural resources are found there.

-The fact is, all North and South Americans (and Australians and New Zealanders, for that matter) who are not indigenous are living on stolen land which was gained by a very deliberate genocide, marginalisation and exploitation of indigenous people.
+The fact is, all North and South Americans (and Australians and New Zealanders, for that matter) who are not indigenous are living on stolen land.
+It was gained by a very deliberate genocide, marginalisation and exploitation of indigenous people.

 Although there was a large civil rights movement led by the likes of Martin Luther King, the Black Panthers and Malcolm X in the 60s and 70s, this hasn’t translated into furthering Native rights much.